A New Process Makes Lithium Extraction Cheaper and More Sustainable

 Translation Lana O'Sullivan, 10.09.24

 Whether it’s the battery in our smartphones or laptops: nothing works without lithium.
-There is also a battery in every electric vehicle – and lithium-ion batteries are (still) virtually without alternative.
-The same applies to the switch to renewable energies: in order to have the fluctuating energy yields from the sun and wind available during lulls, surpluses need to be stored.
-Here too, lithium-ion batteries – along with other storage options – are essential.
+There is also a battery in every electric vehicle, and lithium-ion batteries are (still) virtually without alternative.
+The same applies to the switch to renewable energies.
+In order to have the fluctuating energy yields from the sun and wind available during lulls, surpluses need to be stored.
+Here too, lithium-ion batteries, along with other storage options, are essential.
 This is leading to an unprecedented demand for the precious light metal.
-The extraction of lithium is therefore a bottleneck in both the energy and mobility transition.
+Therefore, the extraction of lithium is a bottleneck in both the energy and mobility transition.

 Forecasts indicate that the demand for lithium will increase from around half a million tonnes of lithium carbonate equivalent (LCE) in 2021 to an estimated 3 to 4 million tonnes in 2030.
 However, the extraction of this “white gold” is increasingly making negative headlines, as it is a slow and expensive process that has a heavy impact on the environment.

-The current lithium extraction leads to environmental damage
+Current lithium extraction processes lead to environmental damage

 To date, the main sources of lithium have been salt brines and high-grade ores.
 Brines mixed with lithium salt are evaporated in huge ponds.
 The chemical processes required for this are slow and harmful to the environment as they produce chemical waste.
 They are therefore at odds with the endeavour to create a greener and more sustainable society, which is actually to be achieved through increasing electrification.